Skip to main content

 1. Is this information available in the public domain?

-• If this information can be searched for and found online via search engine, the company website, or previous publications, it is not confidential.
+• If you can find this information online via search engines, the company website, or publications, it’s not confidential.

 2. Does this information hold economic value?

-• If the disclosure of this information does not give a competitor some advantage within the market, this information is not CCI/CBI.
+• If disclosing this information doesn’t give a competitor some market advantage, it’s not CCI/CBI.

-3. Is this information relevant for the understanding of the documents being published?
+3. Is this information relevant for understanding the documents being published?

-Do you need help preparing anonymized and redacted reports for regulatory agency submissions that remove CCI/CBI?
-Our experts can partner with you to develop the identification criteria for a specific submission and manage the anonymization process, leaving a simplified review/approval step.
-Read more about our transparency and disclosure solutions here.
+Do you need help preparing anonymized and redacted reports for EMA Policy 0070 or Health Canada PRCI submissions?
+Our transparency and disclosure experts can partner with you to develop the CCI/CBI identification criteria for a specific submission and manage the anonymization process, leaving a simplified review/approval step.

 Honz Slipka